-- Improve the knowledge, understanding and acceptance of autism amongst health practitioners, medical staff and first responders. - Improve the experiences of Autistic people of all ages navigating and engaging in health and mental health services. - Improve the accessibility of health and mental health services, especially in regional and remote communities.
+- Improve the knowledge, understanding and acceptance of autism amongst health practitioners, medical staff and first responders. - Improve the experiences of Autistic people navigating and engaging in health and mental health services. - Improve the accessibility of health and mental health services, especially in regional and remote communities.